CESNET/perun-services/README.md

 ### Contributing

 - Indent all sources by tabs, not spaces.
+- Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+To construct a proper commit message, run:

+    ```sh
+    npx cz
+    ```

+  instead of `git commit`.
 - For perl sources:
   - Use `use strict` and `use warnings`.
   - Use own global variables with caution (key word `our`).
   - For defined global variables (e.g. formatting ones $, $",...) always use `local`.
   - Brackets for function calls are not necessary, if it doesn't hurt code readability.
   - Code commenting - the more, the better.
 For each function we comment input, output a how does it modify global variables (if used).
   - `man perlstyle`
 - For Python sources:
   - lint your code with [ruff](https://docs.astral.sh/ruff/)
   - add names of new Python files into the `PYTHON_FILES` variable in `.gitlab-ci.yml`

 ### License